www.wormx.org www.wormcontrol.org www.controlworms.org

 Manuscripts in preparation:

 *N.C.
-Whitley, D. J. Jackson R. Subburathinam and J. Pitula.
-Cloning of urocortin in the pig and LH secretion from porcine pituitary cells in primary culture treated with urocortin.
+Whitley, D. J. Jackson, R. Subburathinam and J. Pitula.
+Luteinizing hormone secretion from porcine pituitary cells treated with urocortin.
+Draft complete, student revising.

 ABSTRACTS (* = UMES on the publication)